tele0x/openshift-intel-tas/README.md

 Check the deployment manifest and make sure the TAS version is 0.1, 0.2 requires mandatory TLS certificates in order to work while 0.1 can run in "unsafe" mode with just `http`.
 I am working on securing the TAS to scheduler communication [here].

-We will use the `default` namespace, in OpenShift default is a "privileged" namespace, if you are deploying the TAS in a different namespace additional permission might be needed.
+We will use the `default` namespace.

 ```
 # git clone https://github.com/intel/container-experience-kits